The Complete Guide to a Political Campaign Budget

 Look at past campaign budgets

-One great way to start to answer the question of how much you need to raise is by looking at what similar campaigns have raised in the past.
-Remember to consider these budgets in the context of their past campaigns.
+One of the best ways to estimate your fundraising goal is by looking at what similar campaigns have raised in the past.
+Remember to consider these budgets in the context of these past campaigns.
 Did they have a competitive primary/general election?
 Was it a multi-candidate field or a one-on-one race?
 Was it a presidential year or an off-year election?
 This will help you get a broad sense of what you may need to raise to be successful.

 Start with your vote goal